Robert Rozbruch, MD

 What does benign versus malignant mean?

-Who gets benign versus malignant lesions?
+Who gets benign versus malignant bone tumors?

 How is a benign versus malignant lesion diagnosed?

-How are benign versus malignant lesions treated?
+How are benign bone lesions treated?

 Osteosarcoma